ghc-proposals/ghc-proposals/proposal-submission.rst

 a. *Motivation*: Give a strong reason for why the community needs this change.
 Describe the use case as clearly as possible and give at least one concrete example.
 Explain how the status quo is insufficient or not ideal.

 b. *Proposed Change Specification*: Specify the change in precise and comprehensive yet concise language.
 Your specification may include,

    - grammar and semantics of any new syntactic constructs
    - the types and semantics of any new library interfaces
    - how the proposed change addresses the original problem (perhaps referring back to the example)

 c. *Effect and Interactions*.
 Detail how the proposed change addresses the original problem raised in the motivation.
-Detail how the proposed change interacts with existing language or compiler features and provide arguments why this is not going to pose any problems.
+Detail how the proposed change interacts with existing language or compiler features.
+Think about what surprising or problematic interactions may occur.

 d. *Costs and Drawbacks*.
 What are the drawbacks and costs to the community should this change be implemented?
 For example, does this make Haskell harder to learn for novice users?
 Does it make Haskell code harder to read or reason about?
 Will the implementation be complex or invasive?